TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:An anonymous function should be passed to setState.
 Waiting:this should not be used inside setState

+#### 27. Write a Simple Counter

+You can design a more complex stateful component by combining the concepts covered so far. **_These include initializing `state`, writing methods that set `state`, and assigning click handlers to trigger these methods._**

+The `Counter` component keeps track of a `count` value in `state`.
+There are two buttons which call methods `increment()` and `decrement()`.
+Write these methods so the counter value is incremented or decremented by 1 when the appropriate button is clicked.
+Also, create a `reset()` method so when the reset button is clicked, the count is set to 0.

+Note: Make sure you don't modify the `className`s of the buttons.
+Also, remember to add the necessary bindings for the newly-created methods in the constructor.

+Tests
+Waiting:Counter should return a div element which contains three buttons with text content in this order Increment!, Decrement!, Reset.
+Waiting:The state of Counter should initialize with a count property set to 0.
+Waiting:Clicking the increment button should increment the count by 1.
+Waiting:Clicking the decrement button should decrement the count by 1.
+Waiting:Clicking the reset button should reset the count to 0.

 ### Front End Development Libraries Projects

 It's time to put your front end development libraries skills to the test.
 Use Bootstrap, jQuery, Sass, React, and Redux to build 5 projects that will test everything you've learned up to this point.